 A series of surface measurements of Underhill turf field and adjacent grass June-September 2024 found the artificial turf surface was reliably 50F hotter than grass.

 Heat generated by artificial turf affects the temperature of nearby buildings, increasing the need for air conditioning.
-Nearby trees and grass will require more water.
+Trees and grass will require more water due to nearby turf.

 -